At celebrations held in 1908 to mark his Ministerial Jubilee, James ADAM recalled:

 Why did an intelligent man with an M.A. degree from one of Britain's elite universities turn his back on his native land, where he might reasonably have expected to enjoyed a "stellar" career in the Church of Scotland?

 We may never know, but it might be speculated that a combination of factors impacted on that decision:

-Whatever the reasons, Scotland's loss became the Upper Lachlan District's gain, & James ADAM, M.A., headed off to the other side of the world, taking permanent leave of what was left of his family - his "brother" John, aged 23; his aunt Ann (aged 49, & now living at 123 Hawkhill, Dundee, where she continued her late brother's Spirits dealership); his uncle Thomas (aged 51, a Spirits Dealer at 227 Hawkhill, Dundee) with aunt Agnes & cousins Jean (27) & Agnes (22); & perhaps even an illegitimate sister or cousin, Elizabeth ADAM (23).
+Whatever the reasons, Scotland's loss became the Upper Lachlan District's gain, and James ADAM, M.A., headed off to the other side of the world, taking permanent leave of what was left of his family - his "brother" John, aged 23; his aunt Ann (aged 49, and now living at 123 Hawkhill, Dundee, where she continued her late brother's Spirits dealership); his uncle Thomas (aged 51, a Spirits Dealer at 227 Hawkhill, Dundee) with aunt Agnes and cousins Jean (27) and Agnes (22); and perhaps even an illegitimate sister or cousin, Elizabeth ADAM (23).

 [An undated portrait photo of a young James ADAM, perhaps formal enough to be